 ALTER TABLE [dbo].
 [Regions] ADD PRIMARY KEY CLUSTERED ( [RegionID] ASC )

-Foreign Key constraints (FK) is a restriction over a column or set of columns that defines a relation between the row they are part of and a unique row in another table.
+Foreign Key constraints (FK) is a restriction over a column or set of columns that define a relationship between the row they are part of and a unique row in another table.
 This is achieved by the FK matching exactly the same number and type of columns of the Primary Key (PK) of the table being referenced.

 For example, the Regions table below can be used as a reference table for another table that needs to add region information to its data.
 We usually use the names “parent table” and “child table” to refer to the referenced table and the referencing table respectively.
 For example, the data in the two tables would look like this: